Major New Deal initiatives

 The New Deal was launched by FDR after taking office in March 1933.
 The programs included measures to provide relief to unemployed workers, stimulate economic growth, and reform the financial system to prevent future economic crises.
-The policy was heavily influenced by Keynesian economics, a new theoretical model that positied a positive role for the government to play in managing the money supply and economy.
+The policy was heavily influenced by Keynesian economics, a new theoretical model that posited a positive role for the government to play in managing the [[money supply]] and economy.

 ## Major New Deal initiatives